Author: Jamie Lewis – PGA Teaching Professional

 Simple, sleek, and clean.
 The PXG 0211 driver is a simple driver that gets the job done.
 The driver deviates from the typical black or carbon fiber themes and carries a matte gray sheen to it.

-There is an “X” for alignment that is customary on all PXG clubs.
-The bottom gets rid of the typical PXG custom screws and weights, and sticks to a single round weight port.
+There is an “X” for alignment that is customary in all PXG clubs.
+Furthermore, the bottom gets rid of the typical PXG custom screws and weights and instead sticks to a single round weight port

 Sound and Feel